telefonicaid/fiware-orion/doc/manuals/user/kafka_notifications.md

 ## Connection management

-The endpoint of the KAFKA cluster associated with a subscription is specified in the “url” field at the time of subscription, but the connection to it is made the first time a KAFKA notification is published.
+The endpoint of the KAFKA cluster associated with a subscription is specified in the `url` field at the time of subscription, but the connection to it is made the first time a KAFKA notification is published.

 Once established, the connection to KAFKA remains open while notifications are being published.